Instant-Unicorn/morphbox/web/README.md

-# MorphBox Web Interface
+# MorphBox

-A powerful web-based development environment with AI-powered coding assistant (Claude), terminal access, and customizable panels.
+> Docker-based AI sandbox for development with Claude integration

+MorphBox provides a secure, isolated development environment with Claude AI integration, perfect for testing code, exploring APIs, and building applications in a sandboxed Docker container.

 ## 🚨 CRITICAL SECURITY WARNING - EXTERNAL MODE 🚨